 LHC + National fee

-The LHC Fee that will go into effect August 1, 2023.
-The LHC Fee will replace the current “Program Fee” moving forward and provides a more equitable funding method for our Scouting families.
+The LHC Fee went into effect August 1, 2023.
+The LHC Fee replaces the “Program Fee” moving forward and provides a more equitable funding method for our Scouting families.
 Scouting members will pay for the new LHC Fee annually along with the National BSA membership fees and will receive services and support to include, but not limited to, the following outlined below.
 In keeping with local policy, our Executive Committee met on March 14, 2023 and voted to approve the following fees for the 2023/2024 program year: